 8. Pete’s Wicked Ale, Pete’s Brewing Company

-Pete Slosberg’s company was headquartered in Palo Alto, but for years his beer was made in Minnesota, first at August Schell Brewing Company, then at Minnesota Brewing Co.
+Pete Slosberg’s company was headquartered in Palo Alto, but for years his beer was made in Minnesota, first at August Schell Brewing Company, then at Minnesota Brewing Co., and still later at Stroh Brewery Company (formerly Hamm’s).
 The original Wicked Ale was based on an English brown ale, but its popularity led to many seasonal variations.
 Pete’s Wicked Ale represents the importance of contract brewing in Minnesota’s industry—new breweries sometimes depend on others to make beer while they raise money for a building or equipment.
 Established Minnesota businesses with extra capacity have brewed hundreds of brands over the years, from local favorites like FINNEGANS to national brands like 21st Amendment.

 7. Gluek’s Stite, Gluek Beer